 How to Observe

 The exact setup can vary, but in general a 4" or larger telescope with tripod, tracking mount, camera, and control software/laptop are needed for Exoplanet Watch observations.
-For more specific details, check out these resources or come discuss options in our Slack channel!
+For more specific details, check out the following resources and come discuss options in our #observing Slack channel!

 • Exoplanet Watch Observer's Manual